US Presidential Campaigns: 49% of Retail Investors Adjust Portfolios Ahead of Polls

 eToro header

 With the US presidential election drawing closer, nearly half of American retail investors are adjusting their portfolios.
-A recent survey revealed that some of the investors are strengthening their cash reserves while others are targeting opportunities in equities and crypto assets.
+A recent survey revealed that some investors are strengthening their cash reserves while others are targeting opportunities in equities and crypto assets.

 Investors Adapt Strategies